Luke Johnson (tennis): 2025: ATP 500 title, broken wrist

 Reuniting with Sander Arends, Johnson won the doubles title at the Hong Kong Open, defeating Karen Khachanov and Andrey Rublev in the final.
 Johnson reached the top 50 on 31 March 2025, following reaching the semifinals with Arends at the Open Occitanie in Montpellier, France and the quarterfinals in Dallas, Texas.

 In April, Johnson and Arends won their second ATP title of the season and first at the ATP 500 level, at the Barcelona Open, defeating fellow Brits and former world No. 1 players Joe Salisbury and Neal Skupski in the final.

 At the French Open, Johnson and Arends reached the quarterfinals, losing to Hugo Nys and Edouard Roger-Vasselin.
 Johnson suffered a broken wrist when he fell during qualifying at the Queen's Club Championships in June, forcing him to withdraw from Wimbledon.

-He returned to the tour in August, partnering Sander Arends again.
-The pair stayed together for most tournaments for the rest of 2025.
+2026: Australian Open semifinal

-For 2026, he will team up with Jan Zielinski.
+Partnering Jan Zieliński, Johnson reached the semifinals at the Australian Open, defeating fourth seeds Marcelo Arévalo and Mate Pavić in the quarterfinals, before losing in the last four to wildcard entrants Jason Kubler and Marc Polmans in three sets.